seovince/starwars-movies/README.md

 # StarwarsMovies

 A test project about starwars movies repository that contains all of the episodes and some detail on each of it.
 This project using Angular 6 which is generated from the official site with little improvement in modules folder structuring.
-The data is pulled from SWAPI (Star Wars API).
+The data is pulled from [SWAPI (Star Wars API)](https://swapi.co/).
+The data pulled from SWAPI is retrieved with the help of rxjs's `pipe` and `map` so the app could subscribe it and store in a variable.

 ## Get Started